karl-rathmanner/golem/README.md

 | `--sourcemaps` | Force the creation of sourcemaps.
 Default: !production                                                                                                |
 | `test`         | Starts the testrunner                                                                                                                                 |

-You can safely ignore the message: `Failed to load external module @babel/register`.
+You can safely ignore the message `Failed to load external module @babel/register`.

 ### Test

     $ gulp test